With any career change comes questions, challenges, and preparation on your part.

 1. If I want to become a nurse, why should I work toward a Bachelor of Science in Nursing (BSN)?

-The Bureau of Labor Statistics predicts that by 2020, the need for registered nurses will grow by 26 percent—the largest projected growth through 2020 for any occupation—and the Institute of Internal Medicine recommends the proportion of nurses with a bachelor’s degree increase to 80 percent by 2020.
+The Bureau of Labor Statistics predicts that between 2019 and 2029, the nursing field will grow by 7 percent, faster than average for all occupations—and the Institute of Internal Medicine recommends the proportion of nurses with a bachelor’s degree increase to 80 percent.
+This goal is ongoing, and will only make a BSN more necessary in the future.

 2. How soon can I start working in my new career?